 These ranges are a child's sweet spot for learning and comprehension.
-Please ask your school for additional information on how to use these scores to support your child's learning.

-As you review your student's results, please remember that assessments are just one of several measures teachers consider when gauging student progress.
-This is why your student's teachers use classroom interaction, homework, and other strategies throughout the year to identify learning and achievement levels.
+As you know, assessments are just one of several measures to consider when gauging student progress.
+Please continue to use classroom interaction, homework, and other strategies throughout the year to identify learning and achievement levels.